Resolving Ambiguity of the Kondo Temperature Determination in Mechanically Tunable Single-Molecule Kondo Systems

-While the NRG-based fitting works well for the split Kondo resonance in the weak-coupling limit, it is problematic in the crossover regime where $T_{\mathrm{K}}\simeq T_{\mathrm{exp}}$ (shaded blue area in Fig.~\ref{fig4_fit-NRG}).
-This is shown in the inset of Fig.~\ref{fig4_fit-NRG}a, where a $T_{\mathrm{K}}(z)$ function, based on good-quality fits but exhibiting an unphysical step of one order of magnitude in $T_{\mathrm{K}}$, is plotted.
-The reason for this behavior is that the width of the (even for $B\neq0$) still unsplit Kondo peak is not very sensitive to $T_K$ and therefore $\Gamma/U$, which produces fitting instabilities.
-In other words, no unique mapping $z \rightarrow \Gamma/U$ can be established in this range by directly comparing experimental and theoretical spectra.
+Indeed, while the NRG-based fitting works well for the strong coupling as well as for the split resonance in the weak-coupling limit, it is problematic in the crossover regime where $T_{\mathrm{K}}\simeq T_{\mathrm{exp}}$ (shaded blue area in Fig.~\ref{fig4_fit-NRG}).
+The reason is that the width of the yet unsplit Kondo peak in this regime is not very sensitive to $T_K$ (or, $\Gamma/U$).
+This produces fitting instabilities because the change of the height of the peak, which \emph{is} sensitive to $\Gamma/U$, can be mimicked by the variation of the other fitting parameter $G$.
+This is demonstrated in the inset of Fig.~\ref{fig4_fit-NRG}a where by tuning $G$ a very good fit of the experimental data from the problematic regime can be achieved by significantly different values of $\Gamma/U$.
+As a consequence, no unique mapping $z \rightarrow \Gamma/U$ can be established in this range by directly comparing experimental and theoretical spectra unless the prefactor $G$ is eliminated from the fitting.